Optimal detection of dissipation in Lindbladian dynamics: Certification of dissipation absence

 \subsection{Pauli-diagonal dissipative dynamics}

 We first analyze the detection problem for Pauli-diagonal dissipative generators.
-This setting already captures the essential mechanism underlying our general results, while allowing the dynamics to be analyzed directly in terms of the eigenvalues associated with Pauli operators.
-Since the Hamiltonian part only induces phases and does not affect the decay of $I(t)$, it suffices to focus on the dissipative part.
-In particular, we show that a nontrivial Frobenius norm of the diagonal generator forces a constant fraction of Pauli operators to decay at a comparable rate, which can then be detected using the Bell-sampling primitive introduced in Section \ref{sec:decay_primitive}.
+This setting captures the essential decay mechanism underlying our later reduction: once the coherent Hamiltonian contribution has been removed, the remaining dynamics are diagonal in the Pauli basis and can be analyzed directly through the eigenvalues associated with Pauli operators.
+In particular, we show that a nontrivial Frobenius norm of the diagonal dissipative generator forces a constant fraction of Pauli operators to decay at a comparable rate.
+This spectral decay can then be detected using the Bell-sampling primitive introduced in Section \ref{sec:decay_primitive}.

 We consider Pauli-diagonal dissipative generators of the form

 Since conjugation by a Pauli either preserves or flips another Pauli operator, the Pauli basis diagonalizes $\calD_{\diag}.$ For each $Q \in \calP_n$, the action of $\calD_{\diag}$ on $Q$ is scalar multiplication by a real non-positive eigenvalue.